abhi3700/cracking_codes_with_rust/src/zkp/zkp.md

 p can be 1/2 (switched or not switched).

 For large no. of iterations, the probability of guessing the incorrect color is (1/2)ˆ128 (for 128 iterations) ~ 2.9387358770557188e-39.
 So, the probability of guessing the incorrect color is negligible.
 Hence, the prover can't cheat.

+### Finance

+1. <u>Payment</u>: In order to send some tokens to my friend, I just need to generate a **ZK-proof** that proves that I have balance more than the transaction amount.
+This is called a balance proof.
+The validator will verify the balance proof submitting a tx containing the ZKP to a **Verifier contract** by checking that the balance is greater than the transaction amount.
+2. <u>Loans</u>: In order to apply for loans, ideally I need to submit bank statements to the bank to proof I had consistent bank statements.
+But, now I can instead generate a **ZK-proof** that I have a consistent bank statement.
+And then the bank can just verify the bank statement by submitting a tx containing the ZKP to a **Verifier contract**.

+> Here, in both use cases, the verifier (bank/validator) takes less time and also the prover (customer) gets to keep its data private.

+## Development

 ### Hash function